eigenbooks/bayes-missing-manual/_sources/math-prereq.md

 Errors of magnitude are very bad.
 If you thought you could build an airport in 1 year and it actually took 10 years, or you thought fixing your car would cost \$100 and it took \$1000.
 Let's not mince our words here, if you make an error that is off by a factor of 10 or more you made a stupid mistake.

-'Don't make a stupid mistake' is a relatively low hurdle to jump over.
+*Don't make a stupid mistake* is a relatively low hurdle to jump over.
 When making rough order of magnitude estimates we strive to estimate the correct order of magnitude for a quantity.
-A rough order of magnitude estimate is never 'correct' but that is ok because knowing the order of magnitude is still very helpful for decision making when you previously knew absoluletly nothing.
+A rough order of magnitude estimate is never *correct* but that is ok because knowing the order of magnitude is still very helpful for decision making when you previously knew absolutely nothing.
 Being in error by 200, 300, or even 500% is not that bad compared to an error of 10x or more.

 The following estimates are all equivalent  in terms of their order of magnitude: 124, 312, 701.
 They are all on the order of a 100 [^equivalent].